 Please check the Shurijo Castle Park Official Website for details of areas that are open to visitors.

 We will inform you of future events as soon as they are decided.

-Shuri Castle was the center of politics and culture during the Ryukyu Kingdom period.
+Shurijo Castle was the center of politics and culture during the Ryukyu Kingdom period.
 The castle was burnt to the ground in the Battle of Okinawa in 1945, but with the aid of expert researchers and craftsmen it was partially restored and opened in 1992 as the Shurijo Castle Park.
-With its iconic design and distinctive lacquered red color, Shuri Castle was a symbol of Okinawan history and culture and its restoration was a long-cherished desire of the Okinawan people.
+With its iconic design and distinctive lacquered red color, Shurijo Castle was a symbol of Okinawan history and culture and its restoration was a long-cherished desire of the Okinawan people.
 On this solemn occasion, we sincerely pray for the day when we can see this iconic structure, once again, rise from the ashes.

 We have received many words of encouragement and proposals of support in response to the fire.
 These are some of the projects and fundraising activities extending both within the prefecture and across Japan.